 Kirsten Wagenaar: First of all, I think it’s always important that I tell them that I know nothing of the subjects.
 They’re the experts, they know the fields, they have their relationships.
 I don’t.
-I’m a community building expert, I can facilitate them, I can enlarge them but I know nothing about the field.
+I’m a community-building expert, I can facilitate them, I can advise them, but I know nothing about the field.
 If they want me to write certain things, it will be a huge risk.
 That’s the first thing I always tell them.

 We have an expert on that, an expert on that and we have a service person on that and we have a theme specialist here and then I put just hours.
-I need one hour a week from him, in two hours a week and maybe one hour a month from her.
-This is a list that I take to managements and then I have the same kind of conversation.
-I said, “Its very important.”
-Because if they want us out of there within six months, these people need their time and we’ve got six months to make sure that they know what to do in the community.
+I need one hour a week from him, and two hours a week and maybe one hour a month from her.
+This is a list that I take to management and then I have the same kind of conversation.
+I say that it’s very important” because if they want us out of there within six months, these people need their time and we’ve got six months to make sure that they know what to do in the community.
 It is pretty easy to sell because most organizations they need to do this transformation, they understand that people need to work with communities.
 Actually, they’re very happy that we’re firm in this and that we’re very clear in what we need to make this happen.

 Kirsten Wagenaar: Exactly, that’s what we always aim to do.
 Then we think we’re successful when we can leave a small team that there are not community managers per se but they pick up the community management of the community.
 It’s in safe hands and it’s a steady team of more than just two people, two persons.
 Then we’re very happy if this succeeds.

-Patrick O’Keefe: Looking at your clients at Bind, in the Netherlands where is the biggest interest in community from I guess an investment standpoint of putting in money, is it internal employee communities, is it public customer community somewhere else.
+Patrick O’Keefe: Looking at your clients at Bind, in the Netherlands where is the biggest interest in community from I guess an investment standpoint of putting in money.
+Is it internal employee communities?
+Is it public customer communities?
+Somewhere else?
 Where do you find the biggest interest right now?

 Kirsten Wagenaar: It’s really hard to tell because all of the 20 customers that we serve right now that we consult, it’s a little bit all over the place.
-We see a lot of social collaboration, internal communities but we also see a lot of communities for municipalities for governmental who really want to also collaborate on projects or co-creates.
+We see a lot of social collaboration internal communities, but we also see a lot of communities for municipalities for governmental who really want to also collaborate on projects or co-creates.
 We see a lot of communities who are doing very well already offline but they really want to transfer it to online and they’re not sure how to do this.
-How it can have a value next to offline network that they already facilitating.
+How can it have value next to the offline network that they’re already facilitating?

-It’s hard to tell the corporate usually have the most money because they are commercial companies and they know, “You know, if I put this money in probably this will come back.”
+It’s hard to tell.
+The corporate usually have the most money because they are commercial companies and they know, “You know, if I put this money in probably this will come back.”
 They’re more ready to put in more money.
-Actually, our customers are very diverse.
-I was actually talking with Peter about this that should we focus on certain market segments but we’re not doing that because it comes from all kinds of sites in Holland right now.
-It’s very trendy it’s not a right word but I’m very happy to see that in so many organizations where there’s foundations or associations whether it’s about sports or about health care, all these organizations are in one way or another busy with community building.
+But actually, our customers are very diverse.
+I was actually talking with Peter about this, like should we focus on certain market segments, but we’re not doing that because it comes from all kinds of sites in Holland right now.
+It’s very…trendy is not the right word, but I’m very happy to see that in so many organizations where there’s foundations or associations whether it’s about sports or about health care, all these organizations are in one way or another busy with community building.

-This is actually a community that stands on its own but is continuously also communicating through this community with the municipality and giving them insights and the wishes and needs and ambitions of that city itself, of the target groups in the city and say, in cells.
+This is actually a community that stands on its own but is continuously also communicating through this community with the municipality and giving them insights and the wishes and needs and ambitions of that city itself, of the target groups in the city themselves.

 [00:22:11] Patrick O’Keefe: Yes.
 That community is really fascinating to me.
 I don’t know how familiar you are with the interworkings of it.
 It makes me wonder, I think about it over here and how much a community like that would take to keep smoothly running if it’s even possible over in the US.
 You mentioned anger, for example, that people might have.
 Is there moderation or do they verify the people are from that municipality?
 I’m just curious.